mixu/gr/readme.md

     gr tag discover

-This searches all paths under your home path; generates a list and opens the list in your default console editor.
+Auto-discovery searches all paths under your home path; generates a list and opens the list in your default console editor.
 This file will look like this:

     # Found the following directories with `.git` directories.
     #